Logo ČVUT

 Syllabus of lectures:

-1. Basic concepts and examples of technological, information, social and biological networks.
+1. Basic network concepts and examples of technological, information, social and biological networks.

-2. Algebraic and spectral graph theory: graph Laplacian, incidence matrix, adjacency matrix, incidence matrix, degree, eigenvalues and eigenvectors, irreducible and balanced graph, rigid graph.
+2. Algebraic and spectral graph theory: adjacency matrix, graph Laplacian matrix, incidence matrix, paths and loops, reachability, graph matrix eigenvalues and eigenvectors; reducible, irreducible and balanced graphs.

-8. Consensus (agreement) in networks, synchronization (for example in smart grids), internal model principle.
+8. Consensus (agreement) in networks, synchronization, internal model principle.

-9. Formation control: controllability and observability in a graph, stability of formation.
+9. Formation control: controllability and observability in a graph, cooperative stability of a formation.

-10. Distributed control of distributed systems: stability, performance, passivity-based control.
+10. Distributed control of multi-agent systems: stability, performance, passivity-based control.

 Syllabus of tutorials: